Jonas-Ribeiro/Sistema-Venda/README.md

 In this course I created a store web system, there you can register a customer, a product, product categories and sales.
 Also you can manage all this things.

-The code is in portuguese, but I'm working to traslate it to english :smile:
+The code is in portuguese, but I'm working on to translate it to english :smile:

 Feel free to contact me!